DiRenzoM/technical-guide-to-apis/README.md

 # Technical Guide to APIs
-A brief introduction and exploration of APIs using Python's Flask library.
+A brief exploration of APIs using Python's Flask library.
 ---

 **A**pplication **P**rogramming **I**nterfaces are unavoidable in modern software development.
 After a brief introduction, let's walk through a simple example to gain an intuitive understanding of how they work.